 “You’ve got to settle down!”
 Mothers’ perceptions of physical activity in their young children_2015.pdf

-datasetposted on 17.04.2019 by Megan Pesch, Erin Wentz, Katherine L. Rosenblum, Danielle Appugliese, Alison Miller, Julie Lumeng
+journal contributionposted on 28.03.2019 by Megan Pesch, Erin Wentz, Katherine L. Rosenblum, Alison Miller, Julie Lumeng

 Background: Mothers are important mediators of children’s physical activity (PA) level and risk of obesity, however

 previous studies of maternal perceptions of child PA have been limited.
 Furthermore, it is unknown if maternal